 - Provide expertise as speakers for community events and training.

 - Sponsor APS staff with recognition and appreciation events.

 - Stock and maintain emergency resource rooms in APS offices, giving APS caseworkers easy access to basic necessities for clients.

 The annual APS conference is a major national training event that offers continuing education credits to social workers.
-APS held the 29th annual APS conference in San Antonio during November 2012.
-The conference drew over 530 attendees from 16 states.
+APS held the 30th annual APS conference in San Antonio during November 2013.

 Two program areas serve APS clients: In-Home Investigations and Services, and Facility Investigations.

 As the population of adults who are 65 and older or who have a disability continues to grow, so does the need for protective services.
-The workload for the In-Home Investigations and Services program had been at record high levels the past few years, Adult Protective Services 5 Texas Department of Family and Protective Services but declined in FY 2013 due to new rules and policy.
-Many of APS’ clients lived alone and depended on others for care.
-In FY 2013, the workload for the Facility Investigations program remained at the record high levels reached in 2011 and 2012.
+The workload for the In-Home Investigations and Services program had been at record high levels the past few years, until it declined in FY 2013 due to new rules and policy.
+By FY 2014, however, the number of In-Home investigations was once again rising.
+Many APS clients live alone and depended on others for care.
+In FY 2014, the workload for the Facility Investigations program remained at the record high levels reached between FY 2011 and FY 2013.